(lamivudine and tenofovir disoproxil fumarate) Tablets

 - Do not change your dose or stop taking TEMIXYS without first talking with your healthcare provider.
 Stay under the care of a healthcare provider during treatment with TEMIXYS.

 - Take TEMIXYS at the same time every day.

-- Take TEMIXYS 1 time each day with or without food.
+- Take TEMIXYS 1 time each day by mouth, with or without food.